-“Despite our best efforts, delays in the approval process have forced us to make other plans and we will not be able to move forward with the data centre.
-While disappointing, this setback will not dampen our enthusiasm for future projects in Ireland as our business continues to grow.”
+“Despite our best efforts, delays in the approval process have forced us to make other plans and we will not be able to move forward with the data center.
+While disappointing, this setback will not dampen our enthusiasm for future projects in Ireland as our business continues to grow.

-According to Ireland business minister Heather Humphreys, before Apple ditched its plans for the Athenry data centre, the government had been in the process of changing the laws to remove some of the red tape around data centre planning and make the process easier.
+According to Ireland business minister Heather Humphreys, before Apple ditched its plans for the Athenry data center, the government had been in the process of changing the laws to remove some of the red tape around data center planning and make the process easier.

 “The government did everything it could to support this investment.
 These delays have, if nothing else, underlined our need to make the state's planning and legal processes more efficient,” says Humphreys.

 Given the time already spent in the court rooms, Apple obviously decided enough was enough – especially given the Supreme Court had already let slip that it would possible have to refer some issues related to the data center palaver to the Court of Justice of the European Union (CJEU).

 The main arguing point for the Ireland locals was the environmental impact of having the additional data center, asserting that the planning board was legally obliged to conduct a full and environmental impact assessment (EIA) of the whole project, which included the provision for eight data halls.